I've received AP credit for Calculus 1 and Calculus 2. How do I know if I'm ready for Calculus 3?

 I'm interested in pre-med or pre-law.
 Do you have any advice?

 Alert your academic advisor that you are interested in a pre-professional track so that this data is incorporated into your advising.
 You'll also need to meet with a pre-professional advisor.
-The pre-health link has information about pre-requisites to take to get into medical school, etc.
+The pre-health advising page has information about pre-requisites to take to get into medical school, etc.

 I'm interested in a minor.
 What options do I have?